Nutrition + Health (from a

 BTU (British Thermal Unit)

-which is the amount of thermal energy necessary to raise one pound of water
+which is the amount of thermal energy necessary to raise one

 by one degree Fahrenheit.
-While BTU is often used for industrial heating
+While BTU is often used for

 - Measuring the caloric content of food assumes that food is just fuel,